Donya82/202lab-03/README.md

 Question 3: What is one common REST Method not used in our mail server?
 How could we extend our mail server to use this method?

-the PUT method is not used on the mail server.
-Perhaps it can be implemented by adding a new recipient or sender address (updating sender, or CC'ing someone)?
+PUT method is not used on the mail server.
+If it were it would allow for the user to add new recipients or sender address(updating sender, or CC'ing someone)

 Question 4: Why are API keys used for many RESTful APIs?
 What purpose do they serve?
 Make sure to cite any online resources you use to answer this question!